Login with your member password below to see your content

 Bosa by Pawel Litwinski

-Malaspina castle overlooks the town that grew up beneath it; is also called Seravella castle for the hill that it sits on.
+Malaspina Castle overlooks the town that grew up beneath it; it is also called Seravella Castle for the hill that it sits on.
 Bosa is rich in history, has endured one invasion after the next, and has flourished commercially, always under the protection of this many-turreted fortress.

 Cattedrale dell'Immacolata